networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 ## Changing the Linux admin password

 By default, each VM is assigned the default credentials of admin/aruba.
-Lets login to each of the nodes via ssh and change it for security purposes.
+Let's login to each of the nodes via ssh and change it for security purposes.

 SSH to each of the cluster nodes.
 Run the passwd command and provide new credentials.